Marcel Schrötter

-Marcel Schrötter (born 2 January 1993) is a German motorcycle racer.
+Marcel Schrötter (born 2 January 1993) is a German motorcycle racer, currently competing in the European Euro Moto 2026 championship.

 Born in Vilgertshofen, Schrötter started out in the German 125cc National Championship in 2007 and finished fifth in his debut campaign, before he took back-to-back titles in 2008 and 2009.
-In the 2008 season the young german made his World Championship debut as a wildcard rider at the Sachsenring, before three further races in 2009, with a highly impressive fifth place in the final round of the season at Valencia.
+In the 2008 season, he made his World Championship debut as a wildcard rider at the Sachsenring, before three further races in 2009, with a highly impressive fifth place in the final round of the season at Valencia.
+In 2009, he also won the European 125cc Championship.
 He has been racing in the Moto2 class for ten years, scoring five podiums.

 Career

 Early career

 Schrötter contested his first race in 2002, at the age of nine, when he won the DMSB/dmsj pocket bike junior cup.
 In 2003, Schrötter switched to the ADAC Mini Bike Cup, where he competed for two years.
 In 2005, the Bavarian was invited by five-time world champion Toni Mang to his motorcycle training sessions at the Hockenheim and Salzburgring circuits, where he impressed.
 In the same year, he finished third in the ADAC Junior Cup with one race win, and in 2006 Schrötter achieved four race wins, improving to second place in the overall standings.